sontek/sontek_net/sontek-frontend/posts/2023/nuking_aws_account.md

   - us-west-2
 ```

-I personally don't recommend targetting all AWS regions at the same time.
+I personally do not recommend targeting all AWS regions at the same time.
 It
 will generate a lot of output and be slow.
 You could do it if necessary but
 most people only have a few regions they use and so they can set those directly.
-For example it, maybe you only use `us-` based regions?
+For example, maybe you only use `us-` based regions?

 So lets run the dry-run and see what it wants to nuke: